AlbertWhite/react-test-demos/readme.md

 #### React Component

 - Use Enzyme to test a DOM element or react class exist.
+DONE
 - Test a function is excuted after interaction with DOM.

 #### Connected Component / HOC component